The-Gate-Project/Com_encounters/Readme.md

     BUGFIXES

-    Corrected wrong effects for some Items (These three still need to be revised CM2H07 COMA11 UFLAL5A)
+    Corrected wrong effects for some Items

 - Version 1.10 All platforms Version (September 8, 2014)